Enter your email and password to access secured content, members only resources and discount prices.

 new apprenticeship commencements

-professional development courses delivered nationally
+people completed various professional development short courses

-donated by HIA Charitable Foundation
+donated by the HIA Charitable Foundation

 The Housing Industry Association (HIA) is Australia’s peak national industry association for residential construction and home building, renovation and development.
 In 1945, we began a journey to strengthen the housing industry.
 Since then, HIA has proudly worked to improve regulatory environments for thousands of builder and trade contractors across the country.